House votes to formalize Biden impeachment inquiry

 So far, Republicans have not presented any clear evidence of impeachable offenses by President Biden.
 Both Hunter Biden and the White House have vehemently denied the allegations.

-Speaking on the House floor ahead of the vote, House Oversight Chair James Comer said the committees "are now at a pivotal moment" in their investigation.
+Speaking on the House floor ahead of the vote, House Oversight Chair James Comer, R-Ky., said the committees "are now at a pivotal moment" in their investigation.

 Congressional Democrats have decried the inquiry as politically motivated.